kh3dron/gamers/readme.md

 # Huey Plays Go: implementing self-playing Go models.

 Motivations for this project:
-- Go's mechanics are extremely simple, but the stace space of games is vast, making it a great application for ML.
+- Go's mechanics are extremely simple, but the state space of games is vast, making it a great application for ML.
 - I got interested in Go a few months ago, and I'd like to track my own progress in terms of the size of models I can beat.
 ELO scores are one thing, but I think it would be cooler to know how many parameters my own neural net has.